 Prior to her work in the nonprofit sector, Carey worked as an interior designer, an Account Executive for an international Fortune 500 company, and as a teacher of Japanese and high school English.
 She has served on several nonprofit boards and works with other volunteer organizations that focus on helping women and children.
 Carey holds a BA in English from the University of Pennsylvania, a certificate in Advanced Japanese from Keio University in Tokyo, and a Residential Interior Design Certificate from Fairfield University.

-Jasmin Noel is a Social Services professional who newly rejoined Malta House as Case Manager in February 2019.
+Jasmin Noel is a Social Services professional who rejoined Malta House as Director of Case Management in February 2019.
 Jasmin is a graduate of Western Connecticut State University, where she received a B.A. in Psychology.
 Having worked extensively with at-risk adults and families, Jasmin is passionate about providing quality support services to the most vulnerable population in our communities.

 Jasmin began her career working with clients with developmental disabilities in a residential setting and went on to manage a Permanent Supportive Housing and Homeless Outreach Center, providing services to chronically homeless and dually-diagnosed individuals.